-Also, check if the Passive FTP transfer mode is used.
-This is the recommended mode for client computers behind a NAT or proxy server.
-Filezilla automatically switches to Passive FTP mode, which is a more firewall-friendly protocol.
+It is recommended to use Passive FTP transfer mode if your computer is behind a NAT or proxy server.
+FileZilla automatically switches to Passive FTP mode, which is a more firewall-friendly protocol.
 If you have a direct Internet connection and public (dedicated) IP address, you can try to switch your FTP client to the Active transfer mode.

-You can change the FTP transfer mode on the Transfer Settings tab in your FTP connection properties.
-As you can see, three transmission modes are available:
+You can change the FTP transfer mode on the Transfer Settings tab of your FTP connection properties.
+Three FTP transfer modes are available:

 - Active — in this mode, the client opens a socket and waits for a connection from the FTP server.
 This configuration will work only in the case of a direct Internet connection without NAT routers, and your firewall should also allow creating connections on all ports above 1024;

-- Passive — the client cannot tell the server to select a port for file transfer in passive mode, so you need to allow outgoing connections on any port on your computer.
+- Passive — the client cannot tell the server to select a port for file transfers in passive mode, so you need to allow outgoing connections on any port on your computer.
 Passive mode is safer for the client.

 Hint.
 There are many misconfigured FTP servers on the Internet that don’t support both transfer modes, so it is recommended that you test both transfer modes.

 Note.
-The main difference between the active and the passive FTP mode is the side that opens the data connection.
 In the active mode, the client must accept a connection from the FTP server.
 In passive mode, the client always initiates the connection.

 In some cases, Windows Defender Firewall with Advanced Security can block the FileZilla FTP transfers in the active mode.

 During installation, the FileZilla client automatically adds firewall rules to accept FTP traffic.
 These rules allow inbound/outbound traffic associated with the FileZilla app.
 If one of the FileZilla ports is closed in your firewall, it may slow down your FTP speed.

-Open the Windows Defender Firewall inbound rule list and make sure FileZilla FTP Client rules are enabled.
+Open the Windows Defender Firewall inbound rule list and make sure that the FileZilla FTP Client rules are enabled.

 Disable FTP Speed Limits in FileZilla